Mermaid cakes are still going strong as a popular choice for birthday parties, and somehow we've never done a mermaid tail cake!

 Coloring Gels: I used Americolor Sky Blue (for creating dark and light blue), Deep Pink, various shades for our shells at the bottom (orange, warm brown, white)

-Lollipop Stick for anchor
+Lollipop Stick -anchor for mermaid tail cake topper

 Piping Tips: I used a tip 10 for creating the scale impressions.
 (I didn't use any piping tips for actual piping) ;0)